 Yes, but you might need to encapsulate beforehand the charts in another LWC.
 Due to how the charts are composed in LWC using slots, they cannot be converted into Aura facets.
 Also, keep in mind that the AppExchange version will install in your org a managed packaged with a custom namespace (lwcc), that cannot be accessed directly from a LWC (this is a Salesforce Platform limitation yet).
 However, you can enjoy the full LWCC developer experience by cloning the repository, including it in your project and deploying it in your org!

 Yes, LWCC is totally responsive so you can create charts to display in different screen sizes.
-To benefit from a better responsive experience, please consider using the responsive attribute in the Chart component.
+To benefit from a better responsive experience, please consider using the responsive

-Yes, using :recordId in the SOQL the LWCC Chart Builder component do not display any data in the App builder or Community Builder because the context is not set to an actual record and then recordId is not populated.
+in the SOQL the LWCC Chart Builder component do not display any data in the App builder or Community Builder because the context is not set to an actual record and then recordId is not populated.

-Some components can expose attributes of type function which allows you perform some dynamic transformations before returning an error.
+which allows you perform some dynamic transformations before returning an error.
 One example could be to display a custom message for a tooltip in a Cartesian Cateegory Axis.
 To do this, you can simply bind a function the same way you bind any other variable:

 myComponent.html